-Mini Track Loaders are the Smart Choice for Working in Confined Areas
+Mini Track Loaders That Are the Smart Choice for Working in Confined Areas

 Bobcat Co. introduced its first compact tool carrier in 2002 with its mini track loader line and the MT50.
 Additional models, including the MT52 (2003), MT55 (2004) and MT85 (2015), were eventually added to the line.
 When the MT52 was introduced, it featured the industry’s first ride-on platform that could easily be detached for walk-behind operation.